 A variety of historical buildings is found in the city, such as the Union Buildings, which celebrated its centenary in 2013.
 Designed by Sir Herbert Baker, construction started in 1910 and was completed in 1913.

-It has since been the setting for the presidential inauguration of former President Nelson Mandela in 1994, as well as those of Thabo Mbeki on 16 June 1999, and 27 April 2004, and of Jacob Zuma on 9 May 2009, and 24 May 2014.
-It is also the setting of many national celebrations, including Women's Day, and Freedom Day.
-In December 2013 a bronze statue of former President Mandela was unveiled at the Union Buildings.
+It is the setting of many national celebrations, including Women's Day and Freedom Day.
+In December 2013, a bronze statue of former President Mandela was unveiled at the Union Buildings.